 Were You Always a Technical Writer?

 After a while, I realized I needed more money to support my family, so I turned to technical writing and started working for a financial company, Raymond James.
-I worked there for a couple of years before heading out west to Utah, where I worked at EMC and then later took at job at the LDS Church.
-I’ve found that technical writing combines my love for writing, my drive to create, and my fascination with technology.
+To my surprise, I found that I actually loved technical writing — a lot more than copywriting.
+Technical writing combined my love for writing with my fascination for technology.

 What’s Your Educational Background?